lilijodie/Dilated-Convolutional-Block-Architecture-Based-Named-Entity-Recognition/README.md

 For one Chinese sentence, each character in this sentence has / will have a tag which belongs to the set {O, B-PER, I-PER, B-LOC, I-LOC, B-ORG, I-ORG}.

-The first layer, __look-up layer__, aims at transforming each character representation from one-hot vector into *character embedding*.
-In this code I initialize the embedding matrix randomly.
-We could add some linguistic knowledge later.
-For example, do tokenization and use pre-trained word-level embedding, then augment character embedding with the corresponding token's word embedding.
-In addition, we can get the character embedding by combining low-level features (please see paper[2]'s section 4.1 and paper[3]'s section 3.3 for more details).、
+The first layer, __look-up layer__, aims at transforming each character representation from one-hot vector into *character embedding*.、

 The second layer, __DCBA or DCL layer__, can efficiently extract contextual features from input embeddings.